 At the heart of the course are small group workshops and a series of seminars by staff, visiting writers, publishers and professors including internationally acclaimed screenwriter William Ivory and poet Sujata Bhatt among many others.

-Other guest speakers have included David Almond, Geoff Dyer, Michael Eaton, Alan Hollinghurst, Kathleen Jamie, Jackie Kay, Jonathan Lethem, David Lodge, Jon McGregor, Michèle Roberts and Miranda Seymour.
-Establishing important links with the publishing community, students work closely with staff and visiting speakers to develop their work to an excellent standard.
+Other guest speakers include the likes of David Almond, Geoff Dyer, Michael Eaton, Alan Hollinghurst, Kathleen Jamie, Alan Jenkins, Jackie Kay, Jonathan Lethem, David Lodge, Jon McGregor, Michèle Roberts and Miranda Seymour.
+Establishing important links with the publishing and editing industries, students work closely with staff and visiting speakers to develop their work to an excellent standard.

 Postgraduate open event